Code-Institute-Submissions/eeefitness/README.md

 ### Responsiveness
 The website was tested for responsive design using [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
-It was tested with regard to the following:
+It was tested, and found to respond appropriately with regard to each of the following:

 **Mobile devices:**
 - Moto G4